min2ha/ukwa-site/content/target/59869/index.en.md

   "subject": "Brexit"
 }

-# Prospect: “They have to face the consequences of their own decision”: Michel Barnier speaks exclusively on the UK’s Brexit position

 In an exclusive interview for Prospect, the EU negotiation chief Barnier says there is "no way" the UK will be allowed a bespoke trade deal when it leaves the EU